MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/create-and-activate-a-sequence.md

 ---
 # Create and activate a sequence

-## Requirements
+Every organization has its own selling processes for sellers to follow.
+A sequence helps sellers overcome any inconsistencies in training or lack of documentation as they progress through the sales journey.
+When you create a sequence, you define the activities you want your sellers to perform&mdash;and the order to perform them in&mdash;as they handle records.
+This lets sellers concentrate on selling and gives them a better understanding of what to do next.

+## License and role requirements
 |  | |
 |-----------------------|---------|
 | **License** | Dynamics 365 Sales Premium <br>More information: [Dynamics 365 Sales pricing](https://dynamics.microsoft.com/sales/pricing/) |
 | **Security Role** | System Administrator or Sequence Manager <br>  See [Predefined security roles for Sales](security-roles-for-sales.md)|
 |||

-Every organization has its own selling processes for sellers to follow.
-A sequence helps sellers overcome any inconsistencies in training or lack of documentation as they progress through the sales journey.
-When you create a sequence, you define the activities you want your sellers to perform&mdash;and the order to perform them in&mdash;as they handle records.
-This lets sellers concentrate on selling and gives them a better understanding of what to do next.

-**To create and activate a sequence**
+## To create and activate a sequence

 1. Sign in to your sales app.
 2. Go to **Change area** in the lower-left corner of the page, and select **Sales Insights settings**.